Bilaspur, Himachal Pradesh: Demographics

 As of the 2001 Indian census, Bilaspur had a population of 13,058.
 Males constituted 56.25% of the population and females 43.75%.
 Bilaspur has an average literacy rate of 91%, which is higher than the national average of 74%.
 10% of the population is under 6 years of age.
-Most people here live in the city or commute from nearby suburbs and rural areas for work.
+Most people here live in the town or commute from nearby suburbs and rural areas for work.
 Most people work in services sector here.

 Transportation

 Buses and taxis are the mode of public transport to the district and run from all major towns within the state as well as from those outside it.
 Bilaspur lies on the Chandigarh-Manali NH-205 highway.
 It is 86 km away from Shimla, the state capital, and 405 km from Delhi.
 The nearest major airport with daily scheduled flights from major cities is in Chandigarh, which is 141 km.
 Manali, a major tourist attraction in Himachal Pradesh, is located 195 km from Bilaspur.
 Mandi, 70 km away, contains the Zonal headquarters of the district.
 Most of the long route buses that service Bilaspur are run by the state owned HRTC; local routes are operated by private bus operators.